Dmitriyrus99/ferum_customs/README.md

 ### Usage

-After installation a new **Ferum Customs** module appears on the ERPNext desk.
+After installing the app you will see a new **Ferum Customs** module on the ERPNext desk.
+Typical workflow looks as follows:

-Users with roles "Проектный менеджер" or "System Manager" can create Service Objects and manage Service Requests through the provided workflow.
-Engineers update requests assigned to them and submit Service Reports.
-Customers see only their own documents if granted the "Customer" role.
+1. Create a **Service Object** that represents equipment or a location.
+2. Open a **Service Request** for that object.
+3. Technicians update the request and submit **Service Reports** describing the work done.
+4. Optionally group several requests in a **Service Project**.

+Users require the following roles:

+- **Проектный менеджер** or **System Manager** — manage all documents and the workflow.
+- **Service Engineer** — update assigned Service Requests and submit reports.
+- **Customer** — view their own Service Requests and related reports.
 ### CI

 This app can use GitHub Actions for CI.
 The following workflows are configured: